shravanshanmugam/learn-react/react-query-v3/notes.md

 - `select` callback will be called after `initialData` function is called

+## Paginated query

+- can be done similar to `Query by id` and managing `pageNumber` using `useState` hook
+- set `keepPreviousData` to `true` so the previously fetch data stays on screen while fetching data for new query key in the background

 ## SUMMARY

 - enabled prevents fetching on mount. it can be used to fetch on event like click of a button.